RealFascinated/sharex-php-uploader/README.md

 If you need help, you can contact me on Discord at `Fascinated#7668`.

+## How to install GD Library on Ubuntu

+1. `sudo apt-get install php-gd`
+2. Add `extension=gd` to your php.ini file.
+3. Restart your web server and php.

 ## Other

 This project is worked on at my Gitea instance: <https://git.fascinated.cc/Fascinated/sharex-php-uploader>